piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 FILES Case 1: Original Zen Cart 1.5.8 fresh installation.
 ------------

-- If you have a FRESH INSTALL of Zen Cart v1.5.8 with no update, plugin or other modifications you can just COPY ALL STOREFRONT SIDE FILES (folders email, images, includes) to your cart overwriting existing files.
+- If you have a FRESH INSTALL of Zen Cart v1.5.8 with no update, plugin or other modifications just COPY ALL STOREFRONT SIDE FILES (folders email, images, includes) to your cart overwriting existing files.
 - For ADMIN you have to CHOOSE which LANGUAGE you want to use on admin side and then COPY APPROPRIATE FOLDER to your cart admin folder:
 	English --> Copy content of admin-EN to your admin folder replacing files if necessary.
 	Japanese --> Copy content of admin-JP to your admin folder replacing files if necessary.